jacobhepkema/scover/docs/source/index.rst

    :width: 400
    :alt: Sparsity example

 After this data preprocessing, the network `can be run <https://scover.readthedocs.io/en/latest/how_to_run_scover.html>`_.
 The network is a shallow convolutional neural network, with one convolutional layer, one global maximum pooling layer, and one fully connected layer (with the amount of pools as the amount of output channels).
 The network will start with initially random convolutional kernels (think of these as "motif detectors") and fully connected layer weights (think of these as the "impact scores of motifs in the pools").
 The training step is the most computationally expensive and can take quite some hours depending on your dataset size.
-This is why I advice to run **scanem** on GPUs.
+This is why I advice to run **scover** on GPUs.

 After the training step has been completed, **scover** will align the motifs back to a motif database using Tomtom [1], build a motif alignment graph, and identify reproducible motif clusters.
-Though **scover** will generate some output plots, for further downstream analysis I recommend the guide for analysing **scanem** output `here <https://scanem.readthedocs.io/en/latest/how_to_analyse_scanem_output.html>`_
+Though **scover** will generate some output plots, for further downstream analysis I recommend the guide for analysing **scover** output `here <https://scanem.readthedocs.io/en/latest/how_to_analyse_scanem_output.html>`_

 References